astronomer/astronomer-cosmos/docs/dbt/install-options.rst

 .. code-block:: bash

-    pip install astronomer-cosmos[dbt.all]
+    pip install astronomer-cosmos[dbt-all]

-Using ``dbt.all`` will install all Cosmos, dbt, and all of the supported database types.
+Using ``dbt-all`` will install all Cosmos, dbt, and all of the supported database types.
 If you only need a subset of the supported database types, you can use the following selectors:

 .. list-table::
    :header-rows: 1